| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 Quick Summary:

-• Slow tempo music is employed in sleep music (60-80 BPM to relax the nervous system).
+• Slow music is used during sleep time (60-80 BPM to relax the nervous system).

-• Helps anti-stress hormone, cortisol and helps produce melatonin.
+• Helps the anti-stress hormone, cortisol and helps to produce melatonin.

-• Non-invasive, safe and suitable for adults, teens, and children
+• It is safe and suitable for adults, teens and children

 1. What is Sound Therapy?

 Sound therapy : It involves sound, vibration, music to sustain physical, emotional and mental health.
-In contrast with background noise, which may prove to be soothing.
 It utilizes consciously selected notes that help to guide the brain into a relaxed state.

 Sound healing has always been echoed throughout many cultures:

-• The singing bowls of Tibet have been in use rendering centuries of meditation.
+• The singing bowls of Tibet have been used for meditation.

-• Drumming is practiced by the indigenous community to get into the trance, restorative states.
+• Drumming is practiced by the indigenous community for restorative states.

-• It is natural to other parents to have the babies fall asleep under the influence of the songs and the humming.
+• It is natural for the babies to fall asleep by the songs.

 2. The Science of Sound & Sleep:

-Your brain can be coached or trained, so when you listen to some kinds of music or tones, it is possible to be sent off into these deeper states.
-The binaural beats are used as an example, set slightly different frequency in the ear and the mind of course records the difference as a beat.
-When that beats, the same frequency as a theta or delta, it can naturally put your mind into sleepy mode.
+When you listen to some kinds of music or tones, it is possible to be sent off into these deeper states.
+The binaural beats are used as an example, set slightly different frequency in the ear and the brain perceives the frequency difference as a rhythmic beat.

-• According to the results of a 2019 study in Frontiers in Human Neuroscience, listening to slow-tempo music standing by bedtime contributed to a significant increase in the quality of sleep.
+• According to the results of a 2019 study in Frontiers in Human Neuroscience, listening to slow music standing by bedtime contributed to increase in the quality of sleep.

 • Other researchers indicate sound therapy has the capacity to reduce cortisol (the stress hormone) and is associated with improved melatonin regulation (the sleep hormone).